 SAMANTHA: I wouldn't take it that far.

-SAMANTHA: okay, so, so what are you looking forward to most post current situation?
+SAMANTHA: So what are you looking forward to most post current situation?

-SAMANTHA: Do you, do you have a timeline in your head for when you expect social dancing to come back?
-Cause I imagine that social dancing is going to be not the first thing, right?
-Yeah.
-If I have a feeling that we're going to get back to private lessons first for awhile and social dancing is going to be a little while off still,
+SAMANTHA: Do you have a timeline in your head for when you expect social dancing to come back?
+Because I imagine that social dancing is going to be not the first thing, right?
+I have a feeling that we're going to get back to private lessons first for awhile and social dancing is going to be a little while off still.

 JAMES: I have a feeling it won't be till July or maybe after July before we'll start to see social dancing.

 SAMANTHA: You're much more optimistic than I am.

 JAMES: Yeah, it might end up being August, but I really think it will be July when we'll start to see it happening.

 SAMANTHA: I'd like that.
 I'd like to go back sooner rather than later.
 I know that you and Molly were planning on traveling a whole bunch and competing a whole bunch.
 So, from the competition end of the world and the workshop end of the world: the competitions that were scheduled for March, April, May of this year have obviously been canceled or postponed.
 Are they rescheduling for the fall or are they just pushing back to 2021?

 JAMES: Most of them pushed to 2021.
 There's been a few that have postponed to like November and December timeframe, so that might ended up being postponed even more.
 We don't know yet, but most everything has been closed and just pushed to next year.

 SAMANTHA: Same in the ballroom world.
 Yeah.
 Question from the chat.
 Do we think that non-touching stuff might become more popular, like Zumba type things?
 No.